fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 Let us start with the description of our dataset.
 Our data are taken from
 <https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated>.
-The daata contains life expectancy, health, immunization, and economic and demographic information about 179 countries from 2000 to 2015
+The data contains life expectancy, health, immunization, and economic and demographic information about 179 countries from 2000 to 2015.

 - **Country**
 - **Region**